Sobhan Babu: Background

 Sobhanbabu was born to Uppu Suryanarayanarao and had four siblings, three sisters, Dhanaranga, Jhansi and Nirmala, and a brother, Sambasivarao.
 Sobhanbabu completed his initial schooling at Kuntamukkula, Mylavaram.
 He pursued his Intermediate in Krishna District.
 He completed B.Sc degree in Physics at Andhra Christian College, Guntur.
 After that he opted for a Law degree in Madras to pursue his cinema career.

 Personal life

 He married Santhakumari on May 15, 1958.
 They had three daughters, and a son Karunasesh.
 He never introduced his son into film industry and he made him a successful businessman.
 He enjoyed a peaceful family life.
 Shoban Babu and KV Chalam were best friends, till KV Chalam's death, after that he shared a close friendship with Chandramohan until his last breath.
-He also helped his workers (driver, chefs, etc) financially and got them settled well.
-He also used to give valuable suggestions to film actors regarding buying assets and investments.
 Actor Murali Mohan followed his suggestions and is well settled.